Over the past few decades, we’ve experienced a communication explosion.

-Chang has developed Squaw Alpine’s app to deliver an unmatched experience.
+Chang has developed Palisade Tahoe’s app to deliver an unmatched experience.
 It has leaderboards, terrain updates, chair lift statuses, and even crowd management functionality.
-By building something that is genuinely valuable to her users, Squaw Alpine saw app engagement take off.
-Today, it exceeds even Squaw Alpine’s website—and it’s largely thanks to Chang’s careful use of push notifications.
+By building something that is genuinely valuable to her users, Palisades Tahoe saw app engagement take off.
+Today, it exceeds even Palisade Tahoe’s website — and it’s largely thanks to Chang’s careful use of push notifications.

 If you get it right, the pay-offs are enormous.
-When we surveyed our users, 44% said push delivered a better ROI than email, and 42% said it drove a better return than ads.
+When we surveyed our users, 44 percent said push delivered a better ROI than email, and 42 percent said it drove a better return than ads.

 Richer Customer Experience Drives ROI

 Push notifications will never replace your existing communication channels.
 There is a time and a place for each channel.
 But understanding where to deploy push will help you maximize its value.
 Push is a partner to your existing channels—a way to augment your customer experience and cut through the noise.